The Artist’s Garden – The secret spaces that inspired great art

-The Artist’s Garden features over 20 gardens that have been a secret retreat, muse, home, and studio to some of our greatest painters.
-In their lifetimes, their gardens supplied the inspiration for creative works while today they illuminate their professional motivation and private lives – from Paul Cézanne’s house in the South of France to Frederick Childe Hassam at Celia Thaxter’s garden off the coast of Maine, USA.
+The Artist’s Garden features over 20 gardens that have inspired and been home to some of the greatest painters of history.
+These gardens not only supplied the inspiration for creative works but also illuminate the professional motivation and private life of the artists themselves – from Cezanne’s house in the south of France to Childe Hassam at Celia Thaxter’s garden off the coast off Maine.

-Flowers and gardens have often been the first choice for artists looking for at subject.
-Claude Monet’s garden at Giverny shows how one garden can be the catalyst for hundreds of greats painting.
-Sometimes a whole village becomes the focus for a colony of artists, as at Murnau in the Bavarian hills of southern Germany and Skagen on the northernmost tip of Denmark.
+Flowers and gardens have often been the first choice for artists looking for a subject.
+A garden close to the artist’s studio is not only convenient for daily material and ideas, but also has the advantage of changing through the seasons and over time.
+Claude Monet’s Giverny was the catalyst for hundreds of great paintings (by Monet and other artists), each one different from the one before.
+Sometimes a whole village becomes the focus for a colony of artists as at Gerberoy in Picardy and Skagen on the northernmost tip of Denmark.

 |Størrelse||30 × 24 × 3 cm|